123Rocco123/Engima-Machine/README.md

  A simulator for the Engima Machine used by the Germans before and during the Second World War.
 Written in Python.

 ## Checklist

+### Have to Complete
 1) Finish the coding for the reflector.
 2) Finish the main encryption program on the main page.
 3) Add dectryption functionality.
+4) 2 elements added in initial encryption process.

+### Completed
+1) Initial encryption functionality has been completed.

 The way that the simulator works is by intially asking the user to setup their roters in posiiton.
 Meaning which index is supposed to be assigned to each letter in the roter.